Lachlan Gillespie

-Lachlan Gillespie (born 23 October 1985) is an Australian singer, musician, and actor.
+Lachlan Gillespie (born 23 October 1985) is an Australian children's entertainer, singer, musician, and actor.
 He is a member of the Wiggles and wears the purple skivvy.

 Early life

 Gillespie began playing the piano at the age of four, and started formal singing training when he was 12.
 He attended the Fame School of Performing Arts as a teenager, earned a Bachelor of Arts in musical theatre at the Western Australian Academy of Performing Arts (WAAPA), and has performed in musicals in Melbourne and New York.
 He has been a vocal and drama coach for children between the ages of four and 13.

-Career
+The Wiggles

 Gillespie joined the Wiggles in 2009, touring with the "Dorothy the Dinosaur Traveling Show", as Captain Feathersword, and then as a Wiggly Dancer and Wags the Dog during the group's regular tour.
 In May 2012, it was announced that Gillespie would replace founding member Jeff Fatt as the Purple Wiggle at the beginning of the following year.
 Gillespie hosts the short-form television show Lachy! which aired on ABC in 2016.
 It contains episode shorts of him as Lachy Wiggle.

 In 2018, Gillespie, along with fellow Wiggles member Anthony Field, Emma Watkins and band members Oliver Brian and David O'Reilly, started a band for adult fans called the Unusual Commoners, which played a mixture of traditional Australian, Irish, Scottish and folk songs.
-They performed their first international show in St. John’s, Newfoundland in late 2018.
+They performed their first international show in St. John's, Newfoundland in late 2018.